Haseeb-21/Web-Project/breakdownOfWork.md

 - Added a 3-day forecast to the weather page.
 Shows min/max temperature and the conditions of that day.
 - Added in subtasks and reminder dates.
 They can be edited and added when creating a new reminder.
 - Added the ability to add a tag for each reminder.
+- Made a new route for adding friends
+- Changed weather api to only allow authenticated users to view it.

 ### Ivan Chen:
 - Merged weather API into master branch.